 • The role of digital technologies to connect and communicate online, particularly on issues pertaining to health and wellness

 • The construction of authority and influence online, including experts and social media influencers

 • How collective narratives emerge online and offline

 • The spread of medical misinformation and disinformation on social media

 Dr Baker has worked with organisations across the public and private sector.
-Past collaborators include the BBC, ITV, Flamingo, Bisto, Discovery Channel, Weber Shandwick, Tapestry Research and Sense Worldwide.
+Past collaborators include the BBC, ITV, Flamingo, Bisto, Discovery Channel, Weber Shandwick, Tapestry Research, Sense Worldwide and TECNO mobile.